Basic Policy

 -

-3. Attendance is not listed because he took office on June 26, 2024.
+3. Attendance is not listed because he or she took office on June 25, 2025.

 Results of Evaluating the Effectiveness of the Board of Directors

-Every year since fiscal year 2015, we have been conducting a questionnaire administered to all directors and Audit & Supervisory Board members in order to evaluate the effectiveness of the Board of Directors.
-The results for this fiscal year were again shared with the Board of Directors.
+Every year since fiscal 2015, the Company has conducted a questionnaire administered to all directors and Audit & Supervisory Board Members in order to evaluate the effectiveness of the Board of Directors.

 • Management of the progress of the new medium-term business plan